Sumo Review (Generate Traffic, Capture More Leads, Grow Your Business)

 Sumo Contact Forms

-The majority of WordPress contact form plugins out there places the forms using shortcodes.
+The majority of WordPress contact form plugins out there place the forms using shortcodes.
 But with Sumo, you insert your forms the same way as the social media buttons – choosing your desired spot, then letting Sumo do the rest.